-De la Hoz et al. proposed a multi-objective wrapper method in [52] that combined NSGA-II [53] and the Jaccard's coefficient as the evaluation criterion for selecting the optimal subset of features.
-In each iteration, a new subset is selected for each of the five classes (DoS, Probe, U2R, R2L, Normal).
 Each subset is then evaluated through the classifier using the Jaccard coefficient and the population is evolving through the calculation of the Pareto front of the five non-dominant solutions (subsets).
 Results showed that the use of the selected subset provided better accuracy for all the classes and particularly high performance for the U2R and R2L classes, which are considered the less probable and so the most difficult to detect.
-Compared to other FS methods, such as [49] and [51], the proposed method selects a different subset for each class (attack or normal), which leads to higher accuracy.
-Similarly, authors in [54] proposed an improved version of NSGA-III, called I-NSGA-III, for feature selection.
+Compared to other FS methods, such as [48] and [50], the proposed method selects a different subset for each class (attack or normal), which leads to higher accuracy.
+Similarly, Zhu et al. [53] proposed an improved version of NSGA-III, called I-NSGA-III, for feature selection.
 The proposed scheme overcomes the imbalance problem using bias-selection based on probabilities and removes redundant features using fitselection.
 As before the evaluation criterion is the Jaccard coefficient.
 For the evaluation of the produced feature subset, the authors use GHSOM on the detection stage.
 According to their results, NSGA-III+GHSOM has slightly better overall performance (99.27%) in terms of detection accuracy than I-NSGA-III+GHSOM (99.24%).
 However, the main advantage of the proposed method, which is not reflected in the overall detection rate, is that by solving the imbalance problem it produced higher accuracy for the smaller classes (U2R and R2L).
 Finally, I-NSGA-III+GHSOM produced a smaller subset of features, which leads to less computational time.

-A wrapper-based method was proposed in [55] by Li et al. that combines a Modified Random Mutation Hill Climbing (RMHC) algorithm with multiple linear SVMs to build a lightweight IDS.
+A wrapper-based method was proposed in [54] by Li et al. that combines a Modified Random Mutation Hill Climbing (RMHC) algorithm with multiple linear SVMs to build a lightweight IDS.
 Firstly, an initial subset is generated followed by an iterative process of using modified RMHC to generate a subset and linear SVMs to compare it with the previous one.
 The current best subset is considered optimal if the iterations reach the maximum number or the predefined criterion is satisfied.
 Modified RMHC was chosen to improve the wrapper's dimensionality reduction ability and decrease its computational complexity.
 The experiments showed a significant speed up of the feature selection process and improvement of the overall detection ability of the system.
-Moreover, similarly to [50] and [52], RMHC constructs one subset for each attack and normal class.
-However, unlike [48], [49] and [50], the method only uses one evaluation criterion instead of multiple ones.
+Moreover, similarly to [49] and [51], RMHC constructs one subset for each attack and normal class.
+However, unlike [47]-[49], the method only uses one evaluation criterion instead of multiple ones.

-Information theory and statistical criteria used by Amiri et al. [56] create a FS method that selects features with maximum relevancy and minimum redundancy.
+Information theory and statistical criteria used by Amiri et al. [55] create a FS method that selects features with maximum relevancy and minimum redundancy.
 Modified mutual information-based feature selection (MMIFS) algorithm selects the feature with the maximum mutual information (MI) as the first element of the subset and then uses a greedy approach to select features depending on their feature-to-feature MI.
 The proposed method was compared with the linear correlation-based feature selection (LCFS) and the forward feature selection (FFSA).
 It proved to be the most effective among the three in detecting R2L and Probe attacks and FFSA was the most effective for DoS, U2R and Normal.
-Likewise, the approach in [57] uses mutual information for feature-class relevancy and generalized entropy to achieve feature-to-feature non-redundancy.
+Likewise, the approach in [56] uses mutual information for feature-class relevancy and generalized entropy to achieve feature-to-feature non-redundancy.